jkoerwer/faustfm/README.md

 In your IDE just select the standalone or the VST and press build and compile.
 Enjoy the sound.

+Alternatively a 64-bit VST version is available via the FaustFM.dll.
+Simply download the file and add it to the vst folder of your DAW.

 PS: External midi input is not working, when using the standalone.